OndrejKucera/knowledge_scala/General_Information.md

 - Scala has the same compilation model (separate compilation, dynamic class loading) like Java and allows access to thousands of existing high-quality libraries.
 - *scalac* - compiles Scala code into Java Bytecode
 - *boolean expressions* are same as a Java’s. && and || do not always need their right operand to be evaluated.
+- **method main** has to has specific signature.
+It has to take an Array of Strings as its argument, and its return type must be Unit.
+When you run a program, Scala will look for a method named main.
+Main method is entry point for program, which JVM requires.
+- If all **recursive calls** made by a function are in **tail position**, Scala automatically compiles the recursion to iterative loops that don’t consume call stack frames for each iteration. (@annotation.tailrec)

 ## Definition:
 - def loop: Boolean = loop, is going to be evaluated always
 - val loop: Boolean = loop, is going to be evaluated immediately and won’t terminate

 ## Syntax, etc.
-- the left of the arrow (<-) defines a val
-- the variables defined using val are immutable and can’t be changed after initialization (Scala compiler will complain).
-But!
-The immutability applies to the variable and not the instance to which the variable refers.
-Prefer val over var as much as possible since that promotes immutability, which leads to fewer errors, and functional style.
-- If all recursive calls made by a function are in tail position, Scala automatically compiles the recursion to iterative loops that don’t consume call stack frames for each iteration. (@annotation.tailrec)
-- *method main* has to has specific signature.
-It has to take an Array of Strings as its argument, and its return type must be Unit.
-When you run a program, Scala will look for a method named main.
-Main method is entry point for program, which JVM requires.
 - *Polymorphic function* - (kind of parametric polymorphism) It is also called generic function. def isSorted[A](as: Array[A], ordered: (A,A) => Boolean): Boolean
 - *procedures* (or impure functions) rather than functions, to emphasize the fact that they have side effects